A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-\section{Bridging perspectives: past insights and the challenge of evaluation}
+\subsection{Bridging perspectives: notable past insights and their synergies}

-In the previous sections, we have kept up the tradition to treat continual machine learning, active learning and open set recognition as three distinct challenges.
-For convenience we provide a visual summary of the taxonomy in diagram \ref{fig:literature_diagram}.
-The remainder of the paper will now serve the purpose of revealing the natural interface.
+Although our survey parts up to now have contained a critical perspective, we have largely kept up the tradition to treat continual machine learning, active learning and open set recognition as three distinct challenges.
+While well studied in isolation, distinctly categorized approaches are rarely coupled and synergies exploited only in select works, such as the combined continual learning approaches.
+More importantly, the intersection between the three machine learning paradigms remains largely unexplored, as has also been made evident from our visual summary in the taxonomy of Figure \ref{fig:literature_diagram}.
+Highlighting the necessity for unification of the latter into a single viewpoint is the primary purpose of this work.
+The remainder of the section, and the overall paper as whole, will now serve the purpose of revealing the natural interface.
 In fact, by identifying former lessons, stressing shortcomings of prevailing evaluation practices and bridging seemingly forgotten connections, we develop a wholistic view that simplifies the deluge of ongoing research questions into a single intuitive framework.
 To better understand why this is imperative for future progress, let us briefly recall the earlier mentioned predominant evaluation routines and link insights from prior works to their current limitations.

-If we look back at figure \ref{fig:LML_evaluation} and the corresponding section's discussion, we recall that deep continual learning typically collapses its practical evaluation to measuring catastrophic forgetting between task increments.
-These task increments belong to simple sequentialized versions of existing benchmark datasets and a continual learning technique is deemed successful if the model that is trained over time approaches the expected performance when trained in isolation.
+If we look back at Figure \ref{fig:LML_evaluation} and the corresponding section's discussion, we recall that deep continual learning typically collapses its practical evaluation to measuring catastrophic forgetting between task increments.
+These task increments belong to simple sequentialized versions of existing benchmark datasets.
+A continual learning technique is deemed successful if the model that is trained over time approaches the expected performance when trained in isolation.
 In almost complete analogy, active learning evaluation revolves around accuracy gains between query steps.
 In the majority of the aforementioned related works, the focus is exclusively on whether a specific query mechanism surpasses another in terms of quickly approaching the overall error achieved on a complete dataset.
 For empirical benchmarking purposes, the model is simply trained in isolation on multiple selected subsets of known data, where the difference between these subsets corresponds to the inclusion of one active query.